-The statement of financial position complies with AASB 101 Presentation of Financial Statements.
+The statement of financial position complies with AASB 101.

 The statement of financial position includes a current/non-current distinction.
 When presentation based on liquidity is reliable and more relevant, the entity can choose to present the statement of financial position in order of liquidity (AASB 101.60).
-The entity will then not present a current/non-current distinction in the statement of financial position.
-However the disclosure requirements for amounts expected to be recovered or settled before or after 12 months must still be applied (AASB 101.61).
+The entity will then not present a current / non-current distinction in the statement of financial position.
+However the disclosure requirements for amounts expected to be recovered or settled before or after twelve (12) months must still be applied (AASB 101.61).

-These Example Financial Statements use the terminology in AASB 101, however an entity may use other titles (e.g. balance sheet) for the primary financial statements (AASB 101.10).
+These Example Financial Statements use the terminology in AASB 101; however an entity may use other titles (eg balance sheet) for the primary financial statements (AASB 101.10).